Yu-Tsern/DigitalCertificateLab/lab1/README.md

                 SSLCertificateKeyFile /etc/ssl/private/jhuws.key
 ```

-In line 2, replace "_default_" by your IP address.
-“443” is the port number for SSL connection.
-In line 4, insert your ServerName.
+In line 2, replace "default" with the IP address you just found.
+Do not remove “:443” after the IP addres.
+It is the port number for SSL connection.
+In line 4, insert a line and specify your ServerName.
 Note that this should be consistent with your previous setting while generating CSR.
-In line 32 and 33, change the directory of where your certificate and private key are stored.
+In line 32 and 33, change the directory to where your certificate and private key are stored.
 Save all these changes and use

 ```
 sudo a2enmod ssl